 2. Avoid Hypothermia

 Many dog breeds, especially small breeds, senior dogs, and those with short, thin fur, get cold easily.
-As the temperatures drop, they may need some extra help staying warm while out on walks.
+Walking can be a great way to keep your dog active in the winter.
+But, as the temperatures drop, they may need some extra help staying warm while out on walks.

 As temperatures drop below freezing, it’s important for both you and your dog to bundle up to avoid hypothermia.
 The exceptions to this rule are arctic and cold-weather snow dog breeds like Siberian Huskies, Saint Bernards, and more that have thick coats to keep them insulated.